-As a LEAN+Agile dev house dedicated to building apps and websites for our clients, we are always preaching buying functionality over building it to our clients.
+As a LEAN+Agile dev house dedicated to building apps and websites for our clients, we are always advising our clients to buy functionality where they can instead of building it.

 We are as aware of their runway as they are.
 And we’re dedicated to getting them to launch with the best MVP possible.
 And when speed counts and budgets are limited, and even when they’re not, we always go for buy over build.